Christospsa/ai-act-ontology-compliance-framework/Reusable_Elements/README.md

 # Reusable Semantic Elements
-This folder contains reusable ontology elements and patterns developed to support compliance modeling aligned with the EU AI Act.
-These elements are semantically grounded and structured to ensure interoperability, traceability, and reusability across AI system representations.
+This folder contains reusable ontology elements and templates developed to support compliance modeling in accordance with EU AI Act.
+These elements have a semantic basis and are structured to ensure interoperability, traceability and reusability.

 ## Contents: